pvillamil/pgxcli/docs/docs/guides/special-commands.md

 \c other_db
 ```

 pgxcli closes the current connection and opens a new one to `other_db`.
-Your prompt updates to reflect the new database.
 The server, user, and port stay the same.

 ### Connection Info